OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 > [!TIP]
-> If you're editing your markup in Visual Studio 2015, after you delete namespaces in any part, look through all tags of that part.
+> If you're editing your markup in Visual Studio, after you delete namespaces in any part, look through all tags of that part.
 If you've removed a namespace that's required for your markup, you'll see a red squiggly underline on the relevant prefix for affected tags.
 If you remove the **xmlns:mc** namespace, you must also remove the **mc:Ignorable** attribute that precedes the namespace listings.

 - Inside the opening body tag, you see a paragraph tag ( **w:p** ), which includes our sample content for this example.